djbieber/stratifyd-user-guide/docs/source/index.rst

 + The entire platform is point-and-click, meaning that no programming knowledge required.

 ..
-Note:: For new users: Follow the :doc:quickstartguide to get up and running in a matter of minutes.
+Note:: For new users: Follow the :doc:`quickstartguide` to get up and running in a matter of minutes.